killthekitten/kirshatrov-com/_posts/2017-01-03-monkeypatching.md

 The typical use case of monkey patching in a Rails app is a bug fix.
 If you're using Rails 5 and the bug you're hunting was only fixed in 5.1 which is not released yet, you'd have no other option than to copy-paste the fix and use a monkey patch.

 But still, there are good and bad ways to add a monkey patch.
-This [Pull Request](https://github.com/rails/rails/pull/27437) introduces a configurable options for dumping a database.
+This [Pull Request](https://github.com/rails/rails/pull/27437) introduces a configurable option for dumping a database.
 Before that patch, there was no way to configure dumping flags.
 Imagine that we're using an older Rails and we still want to pass a custom flag.
 We'd have to monkeypatch that class:

 ```ruby
 # config/initializers/active_record_patches.rb